voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

   ],
 ```

-We add everything under `packages` as part of our monorepo.
-Now let's see what our `build` script looks like:
+Everything under the `packages` directory is part of this monorepo.
+Now let's see what the main `build` script looks like:

 ```json
 "build": "cd packages/shell-chrome && cross-env NODE_ENV=production webpack --progress --hide-modules"
 ```

 That's it!
-Now we know that inside `packages/shell-chrome` we're using Webpack to produce a build.
+Now we know that inside `packages/shell-chrome` the project is using Webpack to produce a build.
 So that's when the `build` folder must be being created.

 Analyzing the whole build process of this extension is out of scope for this post but if you're interested in learning more about it, [this `webpack.config.js` file](https://github.com/vuejs/vue-devtools/blob/dev/packages/shell-chrome/webpack.config.js) is a good place to start.